mamedev/mame/docs/source/usingmame/defaultkeys.rst

     * **Enter** - switch to palette/colortable mode.

     Note: Not all systems have decoded graphics and/or tilemaps.
+**F5**
+    Pauses the emulated machine.
+**Left Shift+F5**
+    While paused, advances to next frame.
+If rewind is enabled, a new rewind save state is also captured.
 **Left Ctrl+F5**
     Toggle Filter.
     (*SDL MAME only*)